 The Christian Center of Park City ("CCPC") is a broad-based, humanitarian resource center located in Park City, Utah with a satellite campus in Heber.
-Our mission is to meet people at their point of need.
-We seek to provide compassion, dignity and hope to all we serve, as we provide a critical safety net for individuals and families in Summit and Wasatch Counties.
+Our mission is to meet people at their point of need as an expression of God’s love.
+Through our ongoing and annual programs, we seek to provide resources and direct assistance with compassion, dignity, and hope.

-We save families and change lives.
-All of CCPC services are offered to all those in need regardless of race, religion or gender.
+All CCPC services are offered to anyone in need, regardless of race, religion, or gender.

 Every day, people from all walks of life come to CCPC seeking help with one of the most basic aspects of life: food!
-It is CCPC’s vision to provide food to everyone who is food-insecure in Summit and Wasatch Counties.
-In order to help CCPC expand its services and raise awareness about this need, they depend on the generous support of individuals, foundations and corporations.
-The Christian Center of Park City has been fighting to end hunger in our community for over 19 years.
+Our goal is to provide food to everyone who is food-insecure in Summit and Wasatch counties.
+With the generous support of individual donors, foundations, corporations, and the Utah Food Bank, we have been fighting to end hunger in our community for 21 years.

 Meeting Basic Needs

 It is our goal to do everything we can to meet people at their point of need.
 We have people come to us who are going through a difficult time – job or life transitions, major emergencies like a home fire or medical situation, unexpected repairs, homelessness and many complicated situations in-between.

 We have a Case Manager who seeks to view each person with dignity and holistically while seeking to solve why they are in an emergency situation rather than just giving out money and goods.